 Generally, that is all you need to create a page.
 Click Save and Finish!, and you’ll get this:

 The first link is for guests.
 Visitors can look, but not edit.
-You can use it for your site’s public side, for example (btw, a live example is here).
+You can use it for your site’s public side, for example.
 To enter/update data, use the second link.
 Here is what you get:

 Back to The Beginning